 Tilt Table Test

-What is a tilt table test?
+What do I need to know about a tilt table test?

 A tilt table test is a procedure used to find out why you have been fainting or feeling dizzy.
 Fainting may also be called syncope.
 You will lie on a table that tilts your body into different positions.
 The table provides a safe way to test your heart rate and blood pressure when you change positions.
 The tilt table test will help you and your healthcare provider recognize symptoms that occur before you faint.
 This will help you learn when to sit or lie down to prevent you from fainting.

-- Ask your healthcare provider if you will be able to drive yourself home after the test.
+Your healthcare provider will tell you what medicines to take or not take on the day of your surgery.
+Do not eat or drink anything for 4 to 8 hours before the test.
+Ask your healthcare provider if you will be able to drive yourself home after the test.
 You may need to arrange for someone to drive you.

-- Your test may take 20 to 45 minutes.
 You will need to stay on your back for the entire test.
 Your heart rate and blood pressure will be monitored to check for changes.

 What are the risks of a tilt table test?

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health